amitsaha/golang-powershell-docker-kill-demo/README.md

 the process specified by PID as well as any child processes started by it.
 I wanted to see if it also kills child processes started by the child processes.

+The reason the language is `Golang` is because I was investigating this [issue](https://github.com/buildkite/agent/issues/794)

 ## Demo

 We create a process tree as follows: